 Note on Font Selection: You can write with a non-writing font, but it won’t come out as expected—the Cricut will simply draw the outline of the font, which is probably not what you wanted and definitely does not look handwritten.
 So pick writing fonts for your Cricut writing!

 Font with Writing Styles: Many of the Cricut fonts have multiple styles which you’ll see in the drop-down Writing menu.
 You want to be sure “Writing” is selected in this Style menu, whenever available.

 Character Spacing: If your letters look too spread out or too tight, you should fix this before you write!
 Click on your text block and click the arrows on the Letter Space at the top of the screen until it looks right.

 Character Spacing Tip: If you just can’t get your characters spaced perfectly, click on the Advanced icon at the top of the screen, then choose Ungroup Letters.
 Now you can move each letter individually.
 Move the letters where you want them to be (hold down the Shift key to keep them aligned as you move), then select all the letters and choose “Attach” or “Weld” in the lower right to keep them all together.

-Select Pen Color: You can change your pen color by selecting the circle in the layers panel.
+Select Pen Color: You can change your pen color by selecting the square in the toolbar by the Linetype box.
 A new Color Chooser panel will appear—just select a new color from this panel to set it.
-And note that colors you’ve already used on this canvas are shown at the top of the panel.

 When you’re happy with your text, click Make It to send it to your Cricut.